CSC207-UofT/course-project-utinder-1/phase1/design_document.md

 Has your group used design patterns in appropriate places in the code?
 Identified and described any patterns that could be applied in future with more time?
 - Have you clearly indicated where the pattern was used and possibly pointed out which Pull Request it was implemented in?
 - Be careful that there aren't any obvious places a design pattern should have been applied that your group forgot to mention.

+### Packaging Strategies
+A brief description of which packaging strategies you considered, which you decided to use, and why.

 ### Use of Github Features
 Did your group make an effort to use some of the various features of GitHub to facilitate development of your code?